This site participates in affiliate programs. Buying through our links supports our editorial work at no extra cost to you.

 | Semi-double | 120 × 200 cm | 1 adult + child, limited space | 2.40 m² |

 Did you know?
-In France, the 160Ă—200 cm format is by far the best-selling for couples.
-It accounts for about 40% of double mattress sales.
+In France, the 160×200 cm format is by far the best-selling for couples.
+It represents approximately 40% of double mattress sales.

-The 60Ă—120 cm baby mattress is the standard for cradle beds in France.
-It meets the safety regulations for infants up to 2 years old.
-This format is required to be firm to avoid any risk of suffocation.
+The 60×120 cm baby mattress is the standard for French cribs.
+It matches the safety regulatory dimensions for infants up to 2 years old.
+This format is mandatorily firm to avoid any risk of suffocation.

 Key points: